Kakamotobi/Learned/Computer Network/Network-Protocols.md

 - It provides a reliable virtual-circuit connection between applications before data transmission begins.
 - Data is received in the order that it was sent in.
 - Data is treated as a stream of bytes.
+#### TCP 3-Way Handshake
+- The communication between the client and the server concerning the parameters of the connection before transmitting data such as HTTP requests.
+- The three messages are: SYN, SYN + ACK, ACK.
+  - SYN: Synchronize sequence numbers.
+  - ACK: Acknowledgement
+##### The Process
+1) The client sends a SYN packet to the server.
+2) The server receives the SYN packet from the client.
+Then, responds by sending a SYN + ACK to the client.
+3) The client receives the SYN + ACK.
+Then, sends an ACK to the server.
+Now, the TCP socket connection between the client and server is established.
 ### User Datagram Protocol (UDP)
 - UDP is an alternative transport layer protocol.
 - It provides an unreliable datagram connection between applications before data transmission begins.